exercism/v3/docs/maintainers/repository-structure.md

 This repository can be viewed both via GitHub and via the v3 website.
 This page describes the repository as found on GitHub.
 It is roughly equivalent to the website, with filenames being titelized.

-Things are grouped into several subdirectories:
+Things are grouped into several sub-directories:

 ## [Docs][docs]